-Affected groups Comment Nature of cost or benefit (e.g., ongoing, one-off), evidence and assumption (e.g., compliance rates), risks.
-Impact \$m present value where appropriate, for monetised impacts; high, medium or low for non-monetised impacts.
-Evidence/ Certainty High, medium, or low, and explain reasoning in comment column.
-Additional costs of the preferred option compared to taking no action 20 Regulated groups: Co The NZDF There would be one-off financial costs to the NZDF when it is subject to investigation.
+Affected groups Comment Impact Evidence/ Nature of cost or benefit (e.g., ongoing, one-off), evidence and assumption (e.g., compliance rates), risks. \$m present value where appropriate, for monetised impacts; high, medium or low for non- monetised impacts.
+Certainty High, medium, or low, and explain reasoning in comment column.
+Additional costs o f the preferred option compared to taking no action monoticed impacts.
+Comment Column.
+Regulated groups: • 0) The NZDF There would be one-off financial costs to the NZDF when it is subject to investigation.
 These would be inconsistent as there would not always be investigations ongoing and investigations would vary in terms of their depth and length which would affect the compliance cost for the NZDF.
 Uncertain monetised impact.
-Medium There would be one-off financial costs to the NZDF when considering, responding to and implementing recommendations the IGD might make.
-These will be inconsistent as they depend on the nature of the recommendations Uncertain monetised impact.
+Medium There would be financial costs to the NZDF when considering, responding to and implementing recommendations the IGD might make.
+These will be inconsistent as they depend on the nature of the recommendations.
+They may be one-off or ongoing.
+Uncertain monetised impact.
 Low There are potential reputational costs to the NZDF and its personnel if an investigation were to make negative comments about its conduct or practices.
 There is no evidence to suggest this is likely.
 The assumption is made because it could happen in the future and was an impact of the Inquiry.
-Uncertain non- monetised impact.
+Uncertain non-monetised impact.
 Low Other people involved in investigations or captured by These costs are likely to be one-off for individuals involved in particular investigations.
 It may require them to spend time and resources (e.g. travel, legal costs, other support) when participating in an investigation.
 Uncertain (likely low) monetised impact.
 Low offences There would be an impact on individuals who may be subject to the IGD's powers or offences.
 This could impact them through requiring them to be examined on oath which infringes on their freedom of expression.
-Those who do certain conduct may be charged with offences which comes with a fine or in the case of one offence the possibility of imprisonment which infringes on their freedom of movement.
+Those who do certain conduct may be charged with offences which come with a fine or in the case of IGD staff or appointees breaching their obligation of confidence, the possibility of imprisonment which infringes on their freedom of movement.
 Uncertain low monetised and non-monetised impact.
-Low Regulators: IGD Investigations have operational financial costs for the IGD to undertake.
+Low Regulators: IGD C Investigations have operational financial costs for the IGD to undertake.
 Uncertain monetised impact.
 It would be artificial to quantify the cost for this function alone.
-Medium Police There may be one off costs to the Police as a result of investigations and prosecutions under the new offences.
-It is not possible to quantify this but it expected to be low because investigations are expected to be infrequent and other oversight bodies have rarely needed to rely on their offences.
+Medium Police There may be one-off costs to the Police as a result of investigations and prosecutions under the new offences.
+It is not possible to quantify this but it is expected to be low because investigations are likely to be infrequent, powers are intended to act as a backstop, and other oversight bodies have rarely needed to rely on their offences.
 Uncertain Low Ministry of Justice There may be costs for court proceedings and potentially legal aid as a result of the creation of new offences.
 It is not possible to predict the number of cases that would be heard by the District Court (or subsequent appeals) but officials expect this to be low because other oversight bodies have rarely needed to rely on their offences and investigations are expected to be infrequent.
 Uncertain Low